The DevOps Lifecycle: Keep C.A.L.M. and Carry On

 - Pull code changes for build

-- Run tests (continuous integration server to generate builds & arrange releases): Test individual models, run integration tests, and run user acceptance tests.
+- Run tests (continuous integration server to generate builds and arrange releases): Test individual models, run integration tests, and run user acceptance tests.

-- Store artifacts and build repository (repository for storing artifacts, results & releases)
+- Store artifacts and build repository (repository for storing artifacts, results, and releases)